By Matt Dolloff (@mattdolloff)

 The Who have arguably the most awesomely simple band name in history.
 Just about any band, old or new, could not have possibly had as simple a name and be nearly as catchy.

 But they weren’t always known by that name.
-Early in their career they were known as “The High Numbers”, and they didn’t even play rock and roll – they were an R&B group.
+Early in their career they were known as “The High Numbers”, and they didn’t even play rock and roll – they were essentially a motown group.

-As the High Numbers, they released one single called “I’m the Face”, and that was it.
+As the High Numbers, they released one single called “I’m the Face”…and that was it.
 In fact, they barely recorded anything at all in 1964.
 No demos or audition tapes of them under that name are even known to exist.

-The mid-1960s “mod” trend in Britain was what led them down the R&B path in the first place, but it never really fit their sound or performance style.
-They were always a rock band at heart.
+One of the problems the band faced early in their career was that recordings didn’t really capture the spirit of their incendiary live shows in the ’60s and ’70s.
 But the main reason Burgess turned the band down wasn’t a lack of talent or showmanship, but rather a lack of original material.
 As Pete Townshend put it in the book Anyway, Anyhow, Anywhere: “They [EMI] said: ‘we think you’re a great little R&B band, but the Beatles have set a trend of groups writing their own material, you’ve just really go to do it.’
 So away we walked and about eight to ten weeks later, a song I’d written, ‘I Can’t Explain’ was in the charts.”